elsaabs/IBMAbsLemFer/README.md

 2- “bash scriptcreationScores” (directory = main folder) (will run "creationScores.cpp") The file “scoresCommuns.txt” will be created in the main folder.

-To run "spatial-PDMP-pairwise-contest" and "spatial-PDMP-one-strain" on computer instead of cluster, delete "description file" and "to-compile-on-cluster", and create a ifle "script" as in the "non-spatial-PDMP" folder.
+The code "non-spatial-PDMP" was ran on computer, while codes "spatial-PDMP-pairwise-contest" and "spatial-PDMP-one-strain" were ran on cluster to test several values of "Diff" and "phi*" respectively.
+To run the 2 latter on computer, delete "description file" and "to-compile-on-cluster", and create a file "script" like "scripttest" in "non-spatial-PDMP".

 The outputs used for figures can be found in the "plots-..." folder ("result" folders are eempty).